-Work will be differentiated for your child.
+Work will be adapted for your child when needed.
+Ensuring all children are able to access Quality First Teaching is essential for continued progress.
 At times your child may be taught in small groups with a teacher or a teaching assistant.
-Your child may need additional resources.
-The curriculum will enable the targets on the Learning Passport to be met.
+Your child may need additional resources or they may require environmental adaptations.
+These adaptations are all set out in your child's Individual Provision Map